osisoft/Edge-Data-Store-Docs/content/egress/on-demand-egress.md

 1. Save the JSON file to any directory on the device where Edge Data Store is installed.

-1. Use any tool capable of making HTTP requests to send the contents of the JSON request to the following configuration endpoints:
+1. Use any tool capable of making HTTP requests to send the contents of the JSON request to the following configuration endpoint using `POST`:

   `http://localhost:5590/api/v1/configuration/storage/egresses`